 To run the integration tests, you’ll also need to install chromedriver:

-sudo apt-get install chromium-chromedriver (on Ubuntu) brew install chromedriver (on Mac)
+sudo apt-get install chromium-chromedriver (on Ubuntu) brew cask install chromedriver (on Mac)

 Navigate within your terminal to GovReady-Q top level directory.

 Then run the test suite with: